 Strategy: The strategy for decreasing emissions is inherently tied with reducing solid waste creation along with electricity and natural gas usage.
 Therefore, the strategies discussed previously for these categories apply here.
-Where are the strategies...what strategies?
 An additional approach is to continue to shift the power supply from hydrocarbon electricity sources toward renewable energy sources.